20+ Questions of Logical Deduction | Logical Reasoning

 Answer: Option E

-Explanation: The conclusion must be universal negative and should not contain the middle term.
+Explanation: The conclusion must be universally negative and should not contain the middle term.
 So, it follows that ‘No flower is fruit’.
 I is the converse of this conclusion and thus it follows.
 II is the converse of the first premise and so it also holds.

 Question 8